bartelsjoshuac/Corduroy/README.md

 - Docker verison 27
 - Python 3.11.9  // All Python requirements will be pulled  (see requirements.txt for details).
 - PostgresSQL 17 // Pulled from Dockerhub.
-- Alpine.js //Included in HTML.
+- Alpine.js // Included in HTML.
-- tar -xzvf Source code.tar.gz or  unzip Source code.zip
+- tar -xzvf Source code.tar.gz or  unzip Source code.zip from releases

 ## Getting Started
 First time creation of the Django Admin superuser to view raw data.